ethanfuerst/box-office-tracking/README.md

   - `s3_write_secret_access_key_var_name`: Name of the S3 secret access key variable in the `.env` file.
     - This secret_key must have write access to the bucket.
     - Defaults to `S3_SECRET_ACCESS_KEY`.
+- Under the `draft_years` key, you can set the following keys if `update_type` is `S3`:
+  - `year`: Release year
+    - `exclusions`: List of movies to exclude from the draft.
+This is needed when some movies change title during the year.
+      - `movie_title`: Title of the movie to exclude.

 For each ID in your `config.yml` file, you will also need: